javaskater/technical_reviewing/Packt_lectures/VUEJS_3_FOR_BEGINNERS/Part3/Chapter12.md

 ## ref or v-model
 * see [this discussion on reddit](https://www.reddit.com/r/vuejs/comments/dntasl/should_you_prefer_to_use_vmodel_or_ref_when/?rdt=40731)
 # 229
-* If you don't call the line with comment underneath
+* If you don't call the line with comment underneath in *src/components/molecules/CreatePost.vue*
 ```javascript
 const createPostHandler = (event) => {
     event.preventDefault(); //If you don't have it the pages is reloded and the posts store (Pinia) is reloaded